Jean-Jacques Rousseau: In Grenoble

 After May 1771, there were no more group readings because Madame d'Épinay wrote to the chief of police, who was her friend, to put a stop to Rousseau's readings so as to safeguard her privacy.
 The police called on Rousseau, who agreed to stop the readings.
-The Confessions were finally published posthumously in 1782.
+His Confessions were finally published posthumously in 1782.

 In 1772, Rousseau was invited to present recommendations for a new constitution for the Polish–Lithuanian Commonwealth, resulting in the Considerations on the Government of Poland, which was to be his last major political work.

-Also in 1772, Rousseau began writing his Dialogues: Rousseau, Judge of Jean-Jacques, which was another attempt to reply to his critics.
+Also in 1772, Rousseau began writing Rousseau, Judge of Jean-Jacques, which was another attempt to reply to his critics.
 He completed writing it in 1776.
-The book is in the form of three dialogues between two characters; a Frenchman and Rousseau, who argue about the merits and demerits of a third character—an author called Jean-Jacques.
+The book is in the form of three dialogues between two characters; a "Frenchman" and "Rousseau", who argue about the merits and demerits of a third character—an author called Jean-Jacques.
 It has been described as his most unreadable work; in the foreword to the book, Rousseau admits that it may be repetitious and disorderly, but he begs the reader's indulgence on the grounds that he needs to defend his reputation from slander before he dies.

 Final years

 In 1766, Rousseau had impressed Hume with his physical prowess by spending ten hours at night on the deck in severe weather during the journey by ship from Calais to Dover while Hume was confined to his bunk.
 "When all the seamen were almost frozen to death...he caught no harm...He is one of the most robust men I have ever known," Hume noted.
-By 1770, Rousseau's urinary disease had also been greatly alleviated after he stopped listening to the advice of doctors.
+His urinary disease had also been greatly alleviated after he stopped listening to the advice of doctors.
 At that time, notes Damrosch, it was often better to let nature take its own course rather than subject oneself to medical procedures.
 His general health had also improved.

-However, on 24 October 1776, as he was walking on a narrow street in Paris a nobleman's carriage came rushing by from the opposite direction; flanking the carriage was a galloping Great Dane belonging to the nobleman.
-Rousseau was unable to dodge both the carriage and the dog, and was knocked down by the Great Dane.
+On 24 October 1776, as he was walking on a narrow street in Paris, a nobleman's carriage came rushing by from the opposite direction.
+Flanking the carriage was a galloping Great Dane belonging to the nobleman.
+Rousseau was unable to dodge both the carriage and the dog and was knocked down by the Great Dane.
 He seems to have suffered a concussion and neurological damage.
 His health began to decline; Rousseau's friend Corancez described the appearance of certain symptoms which indicate that Rousseau started suffering from epileptic seizures after the accident.

 In 1777, Rousseau received a royal visitor, when the Holy Roman Emperor Joseph II came to meet him.
 His free entry to the Opera had been renewed by this time and he would go there occasionally.
-At this time also (1777–1778), he composed one of his finest works, Reveries of a Solitary Walker.
+At this time also (1777–1778), he composed one of his finest works, Reveries of a Solitary Walker, ultimately interrupted by his death.